Zach-Fong/RedditScorePredictor/README.md

 The data processing pipeline was originally created on a remote cluster that utilized the HDFS, so the pathnames in these files may not be correct.
 The datasets used in this project can be found here: https://github.com/webis-de/webis-tldr-17-corpus.

-Run each file using:
+Run each file from lowest starting number to highest using:
 ```sh
 $ spark-submit \#-filename.py
 ```
-from lowest starting number to highest.

 3. Data analysis
 The data analysis must run after the data processing pipeline, and **visualized_model_erro.ipynb** must be run after **predict_score_old.py**.